-Every discipline has opportunities for student inquiry.
-Depending on the field, this may take place in a lab, in a studio, in an archive or out in the field.
-It may lead to a publication, a film, a performance, an innovative technique, a new understanding, a debunked old theory…the possibilities are endless.
+Depending on the field, research may take place in a lab, in a studio, in an archive or out in the field.
+It may lead to a publication, a film, a performance, an innovative technique, or a new understanding.

-The Undergraduate Research Office (URO) supports students in these endeavors with advising, information about opportunities, and funding for senior work, academic conference participation, and summer research support for Middlebury faculty working with undergraduate students..
+Undergraduate Research in the CTLR support includes advising, information about opportunities, and funding for senior work, academic conference participation, and summer research with Middlebury faculty.

 What Middlebury Students Have to Say

 “During my time doing field research, I gained invaluable experience in both academic research and archival research methods.
 In addition to gaining these skills, I also discovered a love of medieval studies and manuscript studies, which I am seriously considering pursuing in some form as post-graduate plans.
 In terms of my academic experience at Middlebury, being afforded this opportunity has allowed me to delve into nuanced and complex academic topics that I would never have been able to experience without doing this field research.” —Jess Garner ‘19.5

 “My research was an excellent capstone to my academic experience at Middlebury, and it also inspired me to pursue art history in a professional context.
 This experience also opened my eyes to the importance of architecture in the way in which it both shapes and is shaped by a city’s culture, and now this is something I am considering pursuing in graduate school.” —Elaine Velie ‘20